 UKRI CEO on changing UK research culture

 University of Glasgow's overhaul of research culture

 Wellcome's mandate on research assessment

 UKRI's novel CV format for all grant applications

 Unis commit to support researchers in precarious posts

-Watch talks at RIOT Science Club
+Watch RIOT Science Club

 Memberships and Affiliations